 What’s the best time to visit Viñales?

-The subtropical climate means hot temperatures all year around accompanied with two main seasons.
+The subtropical climate means hot temperatures all year round accompanied with two main seasons.
 The rainy season runs from May to October, and can bring daily showers and, at times, hurricanes.
 It’s also a part of a year with an almost unbearable humidity level.
 The dry season, November to April, is more preferable time to visit.
 However, it’s also the busiest time in Viñales.
 During the Christmas and Easter, the town gets full with tourist, but literally full.
 That means, if you’re traveling during that period, make sure to book a hotel or a casa particular in advance.
 To avoid crowds, pick early May or November.

 Few facts about Viñales